 The City of Dillingham public water system gets its water from two ground water wells.
-Well #2 is located in the Old Courthouse parking lot at 715 Seward Street.
-Well #5 is the new water well which is located in the High School parking lot at 135 Main Street.
+Well #2 is located at 715 Seward Street, and Well #5 is located at 135 Main Street.

 Source water assessment and its availability

 Source water assessment and its availability